scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-a.md

             3. Recursive server asks machine with  IP `173.246.100.253` nameserver to resolve home.coulombel.it/site
             4. From record `home IN CNAME scoulomb.ddns.net.`
             5. It returns `scoulomb.ddns.net` which is resolved to Box public IP `109.29.148.109` [3]
-            8. Thus the answer with Box public IP `109.29.148.109`
+            6. Thus the answer with Box public IP `109.29.148.109`
 4. Box public IP `109.29.148.109`:<NAT application-port> -> NAT -> machine private IP `192.168.1.32`:`<application-port>

-Step 3.2.3 is, where we not it is an authoritative answer.
+##### Note on resolution in details

+In step 1 we can find this IP in `/etc/resolve.conf`, and can override it.

+Step 3.2.3 details.

 ````shell script
 $ nslookup -type=A home.coulombel.site 173.246.100.253